Code of Ethics

 Please refer to the Competition Policy for more information and guidance.

-12. Gifts, Entertainment and Inducements
+12. Gifts, Hospitality and Inducements

 The purpose of business entertainment and gifts in a commercial setting is to create good will and sound working relationships, not to gain unfair advantage with clients or vendors.
 However, under certain circumstances, gifts, entertainment, favours, benefits and/or job offers may be, or may be construed as, attempts to purchase favourable treatment.
 Accepting or offering such inducements is prohibited.